DJI RS4 Mini setup |

 Balance slider positions

-As an example, here are the slider positions I use with some Sony cameras, with various lenses ordered by lens weight (including their lens hood but without lens cap, unless stated), positioned as described above.
+As an example, here are the slider positions I use with two Sony cameras, with various lenses, positioned as described above.
+The positions for the Sony A6700 and A7CM2 are very similar to those for the A7CR.

 The slider positions shown in the following table are for: